RoboJackets/robocup-firmware/README.md

 $ cd mtrain-firmware
 $ ./util/<SYSTEM>-setup
 ```
 3) Build the project for the desired target.

-The default target builds only the firmware.
+The default target builds only the firmware and code.

 ```
 $ make